-The Board has primary responsibility for the The Directors consider that the Company's procedures comply with ASX Principle 1.1.
+The Directors consider that the Company's procedures comply with ASX Principle 1.1.

 1.2 Disclose the process for evaluation the performance of senior executives.

 Arrangements put in place by the Board to monitor the performance of the Company's executives include annual performance appraisal meetings with each individual to ensure that the level of reward is aligned with respective responsibilities and individual contributions made to the success of the Company.